selinajcheng/Research/progress.md

-# Tasks
+# Tasks and Progress

 These are mostly backburner tasks I needed a place for.
+See the archive/progress section for a play-by-play of what I've done so far.

 ## Now
 - [ ] Continue working on recreating the triangle map tasks